 4.1.
-Facies analysis
+Facies Analysis

 We carried out a sedimentological analysis using a standard method of facies analysis.
-Twelve facies were identified on the basis of their lithology, sedimentary structures and trace fossils before being interpreted in terms of depositional processes (Table 3).
+Twelve facies were identified on the basis of their lithology, sedimentary structures, and trace fossils before being interpreted in terms of depositional processes (Table 3).
 Along the Dungsam Chu section, these facies co-occur in four assemblages, which were interpreted in terms of depositional environments (Table 4).
-Indeed, facies assemblages are more representative of depositional environments than individual facies alone, the latter rather depending on the sediment nature or on elementary hydrodynamic, bioturbation and pedogenic processes.
+Indeed, facies assemblages are more representative of depositional environments than individual facies alone, the latter rather depending on the sediment nature or on elementary hydrodynamic, bioturbation, and pedogenic processes.
 The facies assemblages were recognized in specific locations throughout the sedimentary section and used to divide it into four units bearing different environmental characteristics.
-The distribution of these units was documented by a stratigraphic column constructed from outcrop observations along the Dungsam Chu transect (Figures 2 & 10).
+The distribution of these units was documented by a stratigraphic column constructed from outcrop observations along the Dungsam Chu transect (Figures 2 and 10).
 Along this transect, horizontal distances were measured using both a GPS and a decameter scale before being converted into sediment thicknesses using strike and dip measurements.
 Descriptions and interpretations of the four identified units in terms of depositional processes and environments are presented below, from the bottom (unit 1) to the top (unit 4) of the section.

-Unit 1 comprises eight facies: one pedogenic (F1), two clayey (F2 and F3), one heterolithic (F4), and four sandy facies (F5, F8, F9 and F10) (for a detailed description, see Tables 3 & 4 and Figure 11).
-Among these facies, the presence of thick-bedded (centimetresto metres-thick) dark-grey to black claystone layers indicates subaqueous sediment fallout from suspension; massive or normally graded to flat- and cross-laminated sandstones and occasional soft-sediment deformation point to subaqueous gravity flow; flat- to cross-bedded sandstones combined with climbing and wave ripples, as well as bioturbation (among which burrows of Planolites and Diplocraterion) suggest the deposition of a sandy bedload transported by subaerial to subaqueous either confined or unconfined flow (the difference is not discernable in the field).
-Altogether, these deposits are interpreted as representing different parts of a river-dominated deltaic system (e.g., [Collinson, 1969; Hyne et al., 1979; Marshall, 2000; Tye and Coleman, 1989]).
-This system may have developed in either a lacustrine or a marine environment because inferred depositional processes can occur in both settings (e.g. [Collinson, 1969; Hyne et al., 1979; Marshall, 2000]).
-Moreover, the sedimentary series does not contain any macro- or micro-fossils (e.g., shells or foraminifera) that can help to discriminate the nature of the water body.
+Unit 1 comprises eight facies: one pedogenic (F1), two clayey (F2 and F3), one heterolithic (F4), and four sandy facies (F5, F8, F9, and F10) (for a detailed description, see Tables 3 and 4 and Figure 11).
+Among these facies, the presence of thick-bedded (centimeters to meters thick) dark grey to black claystone layers indicates sub-aqueous sediment fallout from suspension; massive or normally graded to flat- and cross-laminated sand-stones and occasional soft-sediment deformation point to subaqueous gravity flow; flat- to cross-bedded sandstones combined with climbing and wave ripples, as well as bioturbation (among which burrows of Planolites and Diplocraterion), suggest the deposition of a sandy bed load transported by subaerial to subaqueous either confined or unconfined flow (the difference is not discernable in the field).
+Altogether, these deposits are interpreted as representing different parts of a river-dominated deltaic system [e.g., Collinson, 1969; Hyne et al., 1979; Marshall, 2000; Tye and Coleman, 1989].
+This system may have developed in either a lacustrine or a marine environment because inferred depositional processes can occur in both settings [e.g., Collinson, 1969; Hyne et al., 1979; Marshall, 2000].
+Moreover, the sedimentary series does not contain any macrofossil or microfossil (e.g., shells or foraminifera) that can help to discriminate the nature of the water body.
 At first glance, a lack of obvious marine evidence thus suggests a lacustrine delta.
-However, the occurrence of trace fossils of marine affinity like Diplocraterion and glauconite in clay composition (Grujic et al., in review), together with some mangrove to freshwater swamp pollen taxa (Nypa and Neocouperipollis, for details see section 5), suggest an environment influenced by brackish water and indicate that a marine interpretation is viable.
-At its top, unit 1 grades quickly (within a few meters) into unit 2 where new facies (F6 and F7) appear, their first occurrence being dated at ~6.4 Ma.
+However,